99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Kinesis: data transformation on the fly
 DynamoDB and S3: triggers for when something happens in DB
 CloudFront: lambda edge

 CloudWatch events / EventBridge: when we want to react when something happens in our structure, or if we want to use a CRON eventBridge rule.
+When your resources change state, they automatically send events into an event stream.
+You can create rules that match selected events in the stream and route them to your AWS Lambda function to take action.
+Like ex: associate Lambda function with CodePipeline

 CloudWatch Logs: stream the logs where we want
 SNS: React to notification
 SQS: process queue messages